What is Mega Glalie in Pokémon GO?

 |---|---|

-| Ice-type boost | Stronger Ice moves |
+| Ice-type boost | Increased Ice move damage |

-| Raid boss strength | Higher CP |
+| Raid boss strength | Higher CP and durability |

-| Catch encounter | Higher level Glalie |
+| Catch encounter | Higher-level Glalie |

-| Stardust | Increased |
+| Stardust | Increased rewards |

-How Weather Boost Helps in Raids
+How Weather Boost Affects Raids

-For Mega Glalie (as Raid Boss):)
+For Mega Glalie (Raid Boss)

-- It becomes stronger and tankier
+- Becomes stronger and more durable

-- Deals more Ice-type damage
+- Deals increased Ice-type damage

-- Requires slightly stronger counters
+- Requires stronger and more optimized counters

-- Mamoswine becomes stronger
+- Mamoswine becomes more powerful in Snowy weather

-- Galarian Darmanitan deals more DPS
+- Galarian Darmanitan gains higher DPS

 Other Weather Effects

-Strategic Impact
+Strategic Impact of Weather

-- Sunny = Fire counters dominate
+- Sunny weather → Fire attackers dominate

-Best Weather for Beating Mega Glalie
+Best Weather for Mega Glalie Raids

-| Weather | Effect on You | Difficulty |
+| Weather | Effect on Battle | Difficulty |

 |---|---|---|

-| Sunny | Fire boost | EASIEST |
+| Sunny | Fire-type advantage for players | Easiest |

-| Cloudy | Fighting boost | EASY |
+| Cloudy | Fighting-type advantage for players | Easy |

-| Snowy | Both sides boosted | BALANCED |
+| Snowy | Both sides boosted (balanced fight) | Moderate |

-| Neutral | No boost | NORMAL |
+| Neutral | No weather advantage | Normal |

 Is Mega Glalie worth raiding?